ArasLabs/aras-homepage/README.md

 Open your browser to http://servername/home.
 Bookmark the url or make it your browser homepage for easy access to your server's Innovator instances.

+> Note: The **Login as Admin** link only works for systems configured for Windows Authentication.
+For all other systems, it will just bring up the login page.

 ## Contributing

 1. Fork it!